hubaditya/Data-Science-Job-Recommendation-System/README.md

   * creating a DB for skills from stackoverflow and looking for those keywords in job description using unigram and bigram tokenization to list all the skills for that job
   * extracting years of experience from job description using regex and job title
   * binning industries from sectors
+  * dummy encoding degree, previous job titles, industries worked and skillset
+* Salary
+  * binning company size
+  * taking median salary as the response variable since salary tends to be right skewed
+  * imputing mean state cost of living for cities missing
+  * using Non-Matrix Factorization for dimensionality reduction of skills
+* Resume
+  * mapping degree, previous job titles, experience, industries worked and skillset using unigram and bigram tokenization from resume parsing
+  * dummy encoding them to match the features with features of the original data

+#### Modeling
+* Recommendation
+  * filtering the jobs from original data on the experience calculated from resume
+  * defining a cosine similarity function and mapping degree, previous job titles, industries worked and skillset individually using the function
+  * scaling the similarity for standardization to prevent undue advantage of any feature
+  * multiplying the scaled features with a weightage matrix of degree, previous job titles, industries worked and fetching top 3 highest values for unique companies
+* Salary
+  * using bayesian optimization for hyperparameter tuning of while training XGBoost
+  * getting the company features and location (cost of living) from the recommendations and manipulating them to match the training data
+  * transforming skills based on fitted Non-Matrix Factorization
+  * predicting salary for each of the 3 recommendations

+#### Evaluation
+* Recommendation
+  * Missing validating dataset to check how good the recommendation is
+* Salary
+  * Mean absolute error of $9k salary on cross-validation

+#### Result
+An array of json objects containing company, job title, location and salary